education and libraries in prisons

 28

-libraries for 42 000 detainees
+for 50,000 detainees

 10 000

-readers per month in 2023
+readers per month

 15 000

-beneficiaries of libraries with digital labs
+beneficiaries of an open-access digital laboratory

 This program represents a major innovation in the Cambodian context.
 The rapid advances in the digital field in the country are such that its mastery is becoming more and more necessary, especially for young people who have broken socialization.